-This sensitivity represents the impact of an immediate drop in market value of stock and real estate as of the end of March 2017.
-Adjusted net worth is directly affected by the change in market value of stock and real estate.
-The value of existing business would also be affected by the change in the value of assets.
+This sensitivity represents the impact of an immediate drop in market value of stock and real estate as of the end of March 2018.
+Adjusted net worth is directly affected by a change in market value of stock and real estate.
+The value of existing business would also be affected by a change in the value of assets.